 Report of: Executive Director of Place Report to: Co-operative Executive Date of Decision: 17 th November 2021 Subject: Gambling Act 2005 - Statement of Principles (Policy) Is this a Key Decision?
-If Yes, reas on Key Decision:- Yes No X - Expenditure and/or savings over £500,000 - Affects 2 or more Wards Which Cabinet Member Portfolio do pes this relate to?
+If Yes, reas - Expenditure and/or savings - Affects 2 or more Wards Which Cabinet Member Portfolio do pes this relate to?
 Place Which Scrutiny and Policy Develop Committee ment Committee does this relate to?
-Licensing Has an Equality Impact Assessmer nt (EIA) been undertaken?
+Licensing Has an Equality Impact Assessmen nt (EIA) been undertaken?
 Yes X No If YES, what EIA reference number has it been given?
 936 Does the report contain confidentia I or exempt information?
-Yes No X If YES, give details as to whether the report and/or appendices and compared to the report and the report and the report and report ne exemption applies to the full report / part of the plete below:- "The (report/appendix) is not for publication because it contains exempt information under Paragraph (insert relevant paragraph number) of Schedule 12A of the Local Government Act 1972 (as amended)."
-Purpose of Report: The report sets out the details of the revised Statement of Principles (Policy) to be published under the Gambling Act 2005 and details of the consultation process that has been undertaken.
-The report seeks approval on the and for it to be referred to Full C e final version of the Statement of Principles (policy) ouncil. ·
+Yes No X If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below:- "The ( report/appendix ) is not for publication because it contains exempt information under Paragraph ( insert relevant paragraph number ) of Schedule 12A of the Local Government Act 1972 (as amended)."
+Purpose of Report: • of the revised Statement of Principles (Policy) to be Act 2005 and details of the consultation process that The report seeks approval on the and for it to be referred to Full C e final version of the Statement of Principles (policy) council.